 Remember when advertisers relied on billboards, posters, and television commercials?
-These advertising mediums are expensive, yet you cannot track the exact number of people who have seen and bought your products or services—so much money spent for so many uncertain results.
+These advertising mediums are expensive, yet you cannot track the exact number of people who have seen and bought your products or services—so much money is spent for many uncertain results.

 Digital ad campaigns are the opposite.
 Advertisers can start with a small budget, and results are traceable.
 You will know precisely who was targeted, their location, and when they saw the ads.

 The success of paid advertising campaigns is determined by the difference between the cost of customer acquisition and the cost of customer retention.
 If the products/service you offer does not have a product-market fit, your customer lifetime value is zero.

 Paid Ads allow you to A/B test cost-efficiently

 You can easily create ad groups with different ads to maximise your campaign results.
 This will help you categorise which one of your ad strategies works best.

 Additionally, you can target different groups of people in your micro-campaigns to find the market segment that is most responsive to what you have to offer.
 For example, Facebook has a Campaign Budget Optimisation where you can use different ad materials, and Facebook will automatically split the budget and put more on the best-performing ones.

 Organic reach alone is not enough.
 An excellent marketing strategy contains both organic and paid reach.
 It is best to focus on creating good content first and eventually launch ads when your organic reach is good enough, and yes, paid ads do work!

 If you are interested in learning more about growth marketing, check out our Ultimate Growth Encyclopedia, which is full of information, tips and tricks, frameworks, etc., to help you grow your business.
 Check it out in Notion!

 I’m Daniel – a marketing & growth expert.
 I specialise in helping companies and startups acquire the right kind of high-quality users that are critical to your mission.